Hector7Mejia/elixir-rest-blog/i-intro/1-overview.md

 **Understand:**

-- What is a framework and how the Spring Framework helps our development process
+- What is a framework and how the Spring Framework helps our devlopment process

 - Different web application architectures and patterns